bbbradsmith/binxelview/readme.txt

 - Indicate hexadecimal position with bold font.
 - Command line arguments for options.
 - Default palette ability.
+- Fix image loaded as palette not releasing file handle.

 1.5.0.0 (2020-07-31)
 - Twiddle option for inspecting textures stored with morton ordering of pixels.